 Building Community Through Arts and Culture

 Moving Arts Española (MAE) provides high quality, affordable performing and visual arts education and free nutritional and academic support for children and youth ages 3-18.
-Our programs promote the creative, physical, academic, social and emotional well being of children and youth from the Española Valley and the surrounding communities of Northern New Mexico.
+Our programs promote the creative, physical, academic, social and emotional health and well being of children and youth from the Española Valley and the surrounding communities of Northern New Mexico.
 All children and youth deserve to have access to a superior arts education and the nutritional and academic support that they need in order to succeed and thrive.

 To improve the educational and nutritional trajectories of at-risk children ages 3 to 18 in Northern New Mexico's Española Valley and the surrounding rural villages and communities.

 To provide a safe and nurturing community based environment for youth, children and families during high risk after school and out of school hours.

 To ensure that all children, regardless of income, have equal access to high quality performing and visual arts instruction and free access to the healthy food and academic support they require to build successful lives.